 I do however love the music: It’s fun, it’s upbeat, it’s catchy, and it’s very 90’s.
 It’s sometimes a little repetitive, especially if you are sitting at a menu for too long, but it never bothered me during the actual game.
 The menu music grated a bit, but when I was playing it was always great to hear while I was whupping up on some robots and bad guys.

 The game is fun, no doubt there.
 There’s enough to experience with all of the branching storylines that give it a ton of replay for the story mode (be it alone or with a friend), and the other modes provide a lot of extra gameplay as well.
-Combining that with the online and couch cooperative features, the fun beat-em-up style gameplay, and the hours it’ll take to really get through everything, I’d say SEGA has a solid re-release here with Guardian Heroes.Note: The Guardian Heroes review was written based on the Xbox 360 version of the game provided by the publisher.
+Combining that with the online and couch cooperative features, the fun beat-em-up style gameplay, and the hours it’ll take to really get through everything, I’d say SEGA has a solid re-release here with Guardian Heroes.Note: Guardian Heroes was reviewed on Xbox 360.
+A digital copy of the game was provided by the publisher/developer.